Parental leave in the United States: COVID-19 impacts

-The COVID-19 pandemic has greatly impacted families all across the United States.
-A survey from S&P Global and AARP conveyed how families are engaged with taking care of their children from home for more hours than they are accustomed to since the onset of the pandemic.
-The Families First Coronavirus Response Act, or the FFCRA, was implemented in order to allow parents or guardians to be able to look after their children due to COVID-19 related issues.
-This act will allow employees up to 80 hours of paid sick leave or 10 weeks of paid family and medical leave in order for parents to care for their children.
-This act does not affect the FMLA, which stipulates the 12 weeks of unpaid parental leave.
-Home family structures look differently due to the pandemic and policies are needed to reflect this change in society.
-The 12 weeks of parental leave may no longer be a good fit for some families and may increase financial strain individuals are already enduring due to the pandemic.
+The COVID-19 pandemic greatly impacted families all across the United States and the world.
+A survey from S&P Global and AARP conveyed how families engaged in taking care of their children from home for more hours than they were accustomed to since the onset of the pandemic.
+The Families First Coronavirus Response Act (FFCRA) was implemented in order to allow parents or guardians to afford to look after their children due to COVID-19 related issues.
+This act allows employees up to 80 hours of paid sick leave or 10 weeks of paid family and medical leave in order for parents to care for their children.
+This act does not affect the FMLA, which stipulates the 12 weeks of unpaid parental leave, as stated above.
+Family and home-life structures looked different due to the pandemic, and policies were needed to reflect this change in society.